jared-ruiz/Timed-Quiz/README.md

 This week has been incredibly difficult for me.
 A lot of concepts and javascript specfic information.
 I'm going to do my best to create something that reaches the standards I have set for myself.
 Wish me luck!

-link to deployed website: *placeholdertext*
+link to deployed website: https://jared-ruiz.github.io/Timed-Quiz/

 -J